alexisjcarr/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    * middleware
+    * router

 - [ ] Describe Middleware?

+Functions that get the request and response objects and can operate on them and either return the response or call the next middleware in the pipeline.
+Examples are logging or security.

 - [ ] Describe a Resource?

+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?

+HTTP status codes

 - [ ] How can we partition our application into sub-applications?

+Applications can be broken up into routers.
+We could have a router to serve our SPA and a router for our API.
+Each router can have it’s own middleware and routing.

 ## Project Setup